Use the Eligibility Tool below to find out whether you meet the Scheme’s eligibility criteria.

 If you are looking to purchase your first home with your spouse or de facto partner, where you are both named as borrowers in your home loan, then you would both apply under the Scheme as a couple.

-There are several criteria used to determine eligibility under the scheme.
-You should consider whether your personal circumstances satisfy all of the following checks.
-They relate to your eligibility as a first home buyer who is able to have the benefit of the Scheme.
+There are several criteria used to determine eligibility as a first home buyer under the Scheme.
+You should consider whether your personal circumstances satisfy all of the following checks, including:

 an income test